 Thesis Option

 Students need to complete an in-depth research project.
 Students should conduct extensive literature review, identify gaps, propose a research question, and seek a solution to the research question.
 This is ideal for students who desire to develop their research skills or plan to pursue a research career.
 Students will defend their findings to their thesis committee.
 One out of the three committee members must be outside the home department.
-Students are encouraged to take 6 credit hours of individual reading courses with their advisors leading to taking thesis credits.
+Students can take up to 6 credit hours of independent study courses with their advisors.

 Project Option